alexa-js/alexa-app/README.md

 // return the value passed in for a given slot name String request.slot("slotName")

+// return the Slot object
+Slot request.slots("slotName")

+// return the intent's confirmationStatus
+String request.confirmationStatus

+// check if the intent is confirmed
+Boolean request.isConfirmed()

 // check if you can use session (read or write) Boolean request.hasSession()